whyliuxing/reverse-engineering-journal/README.md

   + trace library call: ltrace -f
   + trace sys call: strace -f
   + decompile: retargetable decompiler

-## *GDB (2/15/17)*
-* x command displays memory contents at a given address in the specified format
-* p command displays value stored in a named variable
-* To look at instructions starting from pc for stripped binary in gdb: x/14i $pc
-* Set hardware breakpoint in GDB: hbreak
-* Set watchpoint in GDB: watch only break on write, rwatch break on read, awatch break on read/write
-* Set temporary variable: set $"variable name" = "value"
-* ASLR is turned off by default in GDB.
-To turn it on: set disable-randomization off
-* Default display assembly in AT&T notation.
-To change it to the more readable Intel notation: set disassembly-flavor intel.
-To make this change permanent, write it in the .gdbinit file
-* Set command can be used to set temporary variable or change value in register
-  + For example to set the zero flag in EFLAGS, set a temporary variable: set $ZF = 6.
-Use that variable to set the bit in EFLAGS that corresponds to zero flag: set $eflags |= (1 << $ZF)

-## *IDA Tips (4/1/2017)*
-* __Import Address Table (IAT)__: shows you all the dynamically linked libraries' functions that the binary uses.
-Import Address Table is important for a reverser to understand how the binary is interacting with the OS.
-To hide APIs call from displaying in the import table, a programmer can dynamically resolve the API
-  + How to find dynamically resolved APIs: get the binary's function trace (e.g. hybrid-analysis (Windows sandbox), ltrace).
-If any of the APIs it called is not in the import table, then that API is dynamically resolved.
-Once you find a dynamically resolved API, you can place a breakpoint on the API in IDA's debugger view (go to Module windows, find the shared library the API is under, click on the library and another window will open showing all the available APIs, find the API that you are interested in, and place a breakpoint on it) and then step back through the call stack to find where it's called in user code after execution pauses at that breakpoint
-* When IDA loads a binary, it simulates a mapping of the binary in memory.
-The addresses shown in IDA are the virtual memory addresses and not the offset of the binary file on disk
-* To show advanced toolbar: View -> Toolbars -> Advanced mode
-* To save memory snapshot from your debugger session: Debugger -> Take memory snapshot -> All segments
-* Useful shortcuts:
-  + u to undefine
-  + d to turn it to data
-  + c to turn it to code
-  + g to bring up the jump to address menu
-  + n to rename
-  + x to show cross-references

 ## *Windows OS (4/1/2017)*
 * __SEH (Structured Exception Handler)__: 32-bit Windows' mechanism for handling exceptions